 The high back TurboBooster adjusts in height easily by pulling the red handle at the top of the seat, the tallest belt guide is 19.5 inches.
 The seat easily converts to backless mode, almost too easily, as it is known to “fall apart” when carrying the seat.
 When using the TurboBooster in high back mode, it does not require a vehicle headrest behind it.
 Like all backless boosters, the TurboBooster does require head support to the tops of the child’s ears.

 High Back Mode

-This 8 year old model is 60 lbs. and 53″.
+This 8 year old model weighs 60 pounds and is 53 inches tall.
 While the TurboBooster does come with a seat belt adjuster guide, this model fits well without it.
 In some vehicles, the adjuster guide will help position the shoulder belt more firmly across the collar bone.

-This model just turned 9 and is 53″ as well, but with a bigger build wearing a 12/14 in clothes.
+This model just turned 9, is 53 inches tall, and wears a size 12/14 in clothes.
 The TurboBooster is starting to get a little snug, but still fits well and provides a good seat belt fit.
-You can see in this vehicle, she may benefit from using the seat belt adjuster guide to make the seat belt fit more comfortably on her shoulders and not on her neck.
+In this vehicle, she may benefit from using the seat belt adjuster guide to make the seat belt fit more comfortably on her shoulders and not on her neck.

 Important Information: Where to Find

 FAA Approval The TurboBooster requires a lap/shoulder belt to be used, so cannot be FAA approved.
 However, the backless TurboBooster can be carried on airplanes easily.
 It fits nicely into the overhead bin during the flight and it is lightweight enough that kiddo is able to carry it herself.